Yandex Cloud

 • Names of columns containing the input data.

-The result of the query execution will be a column with model predictions for each row of the source table.
+The query will return a column with model predictions for each row of the source table.

 Updating a modelUpdating a model

-Managed Service for ClickHouse® does not track changes in the model file located in the Yandex Object Storage bucket.
+Managed Service for ClickHouse® does not track changes in a model file located in a Yandex Object Storage bucket.

-To update the contents of a model that is already connected to the cluster:
+To update the contents of a model that is already added to the cluster:

-1. Upload the file with the current model to Yandex Object Storage.
+1. Upload the current model file to Yandex Object Storage.

 2. Get a link to this file.

-3. Change the parameters of the model connected to Managed Service for ClickHouse® by providing a new link to the model file.
+3. Update the settings of the model added to Managed Service for ClickHouse® by providing a new link to the model file.

 Management console